 On Feb 22, the Ministery of Emergency Situations of the Republic of Armenia reported an avalanche accident in Kotayk Province on the slopes of Mt.
 Teghenis 2851m.

 The call for a rescue was received by MES on 11:05am from a group of five French tourists ski touring on Mt.
 Teghenis in Aghveran resort valley.
-Francois Xavier was the only victim of incident who was dug out by his team members, yet still remaining unconscious.
+Francois-Xavier de Boismenu was the only victim of incident who was dug out by his team members, yet still remaining unconscious.
 The MES website says the military helicopter was at the place around 1:30pm however.
 Later the doctors reported the death of the victim on 3:40pm in the helicopter.
 4:25pm the body of the victim was transported to Yerevan by helicopter.

 It's very sad to state Francois-Xavier was the first skier victim killed by an avalanche ever in Armenia.
 We sympathize the family and friends of Francois-Xavier.

 On February 23, the team from Up The Rocks, Karen Marutyan, Petr Majer and Mkhitar Mkhitaryan went on the place to investigate the details of the accident.

 We wanted to talk to French group members, but in the "Arturs Aghveran Resort" we were told that they have already set off to Yerevan for departing home.
 We also learned there, that the group was from 7 people, 5 of them went on the mountain that day.
-The group was assisted with a local guide(trip manager?), but the hotel staff did't clearly know was the guide with the group on the mountain that day or not.
+The group was assisted with a tour management guide, but not with a local mountain guide.
 The trip was managed by Voyage Armenia agency.